Fullmetal Alchemist: Manga

-Written and drawn by Hiromu Arakawa, Fullmetal Alchemist was serialized in Square Enix's monthly manga magazine Monthly Shōnen Gangan.
+Written and illustrated by Hiromu Arakawa, Fullmetal Alchemist was serialized in Square Enix's monthly manga magazine Monthly Shōnen Gangan.
 Its first installment was published in the magazine's August 2001 issue on July 12, 2001.
-The series finished with the 108th installment in the July 2010 issue of Monthly Shōnen Gangan, published on June 11, 2010.
+The series concluded with the 108th installment in the July 2010 issue of Monthly Shōnen Gangan, published on June 11, 2010.
 A side-story was published in the same magazine on September 11, 2010.
-In the July 2011 issue of the same magazine, the prototype version of the manga was published.
+In the July 2011 issue, the prototype version of the manga was published.
 Square Enix compiled the chapters in 27 tankōbon volumes, released from January 22, 2002, to November 22, 2010.
-A few chapters have been re-released in Japan in two "Extra number" magazines and Fullmetal Alchemist, The First Attack, which features the first nine chapters of the manga and other side stories.
-Square Enix republished the series in 18 kanzenban volumes, from June 22, 2011, to September 22, 2012.
+A few chapters were re-released in Japan in two "Extra number" magazines and Fullmetal Alchemist, The First Attack, which features the first nine chapters of the manga and other side stories.
+Square Enix republished the series in 18 kanzenban volumes from June 22, 2011, to September 22, 2012.

 In North America, Viz Media licensed the series for an English language release in North America and published the 27 volumes between May 3, 2005, and December 20, 2011.
 From June 7, 2011, to November 11, 2014, Viz Media published the series in an omnibus format, featuring three volumes in one.
-In April 2014, Yen Press announced the rights for the digital release of the volumes in North America, and on December 12, 2016, has released the series on the ComiXology website.
+In April 2014, Yen Press announced the rights for the digital release of the volumes in North America, and on December 12, 2016, released the series on the ComiXology website.
 Viz Media published the 18-volume kanzenban edition, as Fullmetal Alchemist: Fullmetal Edition, from May 8, 2018, to August 23, 2022.

-Other English localizations were done by Madman Entertainment for Australasia and Chuang Yi in Singapore.
+Other English localizations were done by Madman Entertainment in Australasia and Chuang Yi in Singapore.
 A full-color Webtoon version, reformatted for the platform's vertical-scroll format, launched on May 7, 2025, with new chapters released twice a week.

-The series has been also localized in Polish, French, Portuguese, Italian, and Korean.

 Anime series

-Fullmetal Alchemist was adapted into two separate anime series for television: a loose anime adaption with a mostly original story titled Fullmetal Alchemist in 2003–2004, and a retelling that faithfully adapts the original manga in 2009–2010 titled Fullmetal Alchemist: Brotherhood.
+Fullmetal Alchemist has been adapted into two separate anime television series: a loose anime adaptation with a mostly original story, titled Fullmetal Alchemist, aired from 2003 to 2004, and the second adaptation, which faithfully adapts the original story of the manga, titled Fullmetal Alchemist: Brotherhood, aired from 2009 to 2010.

 Theatrical films

-Animation
+Animated

-Two feature-length anime films were produced; Fullmetal Alchemist the Movie: Conqueror of Shamballa, a sequel/conclusion to the 2003 series, and Fullmetal Alchemist: The Sacred Star of Milos, set during the time period of Brotherhood.
+Two feature-length anime films were produced; Fullmetal Alchemist the Movie: Conqueror of Shamballa, a sequel and conclusion to the 2003 series, and Fullmetal Alchemist: The Sacred Star of Milos, featuring an original story set during the time period of Brotherhood.

 Live-action

-A live-action film based on the manga was released on November 19, 2017.
-Fumihiko Sori directed the film.
-The film stars Ryosuke Yamada as Edward Elric, Tsubasa Honda as Winry Rockbell and Dean Fujioka as Roy Mustang.
+A live-action film based on the manga, Fullmetal Alchemist, was released on November 19, 2017.
+Directed by Fumihiko Sori, the film stars Ryosuke Yamada as Edward Elric, Tsubasa Honda as Winry Rockbell and Dean Fujioka as Roy Mustang.

 The sequels Fullmetal Alchemist: The Revenge of Scar (鋼の錬金術師 完結編 復讐者スカー, Hagane no Renkinjutsushi Kanketsu-hen Fukushūsha Sukā) and Fullmetal Alchemist: The Last Transmutation (鋼の錬金術師 完結編 最後の錬成, Hagane no Renkinjutsushi Kanketsu-hen Saigo no Rensei) were released on May 20 and June 24, 2022, respectively.
-They became available on Netflix on 20 August and 24 September respectively.
+They became available on Netflix on August 20 and September 24, 2022, respectively.